 The Washington State Gold Rush began in 1873, when gold was discovered at Swauk Creek.
 This discovery came after more than a decade of unsuccessful mining in the region.
 Gold was discovered in every Washington county at the height of the Gold Rush.
-Panning continues throughout Washington State today and it often produces results.
+Panning continues throughout Washington State today and some places in the state produce good results.

 Gold Panning Rules and Regulations in Washington State